 Parking Management: 600 13th Street NW, Washington, DC 20004 (202) 347-5469

-$50 for Harvard Club Members and their guests and $65 for nonmembers
+$50 for Harvard Club Members, MIT Club Members, and Colleagues of the speaker and their guests and $65 for nonmembers.

 6:30PM - 8:30PM Tue 4 Feb 2020 ( Timezone: Eastern )